 Hi!
-I’m Jillian.
-Before I became Paleo, I was pretty much the most unhealthy person ever.
+I’m Jill.
+Before I started eating Paleo in 2012, I was pretty much the most unhealthy person ever.
 I used to smoke almost an entire pack of cigarettes everyday and eat the worst foods imaginable.
 I ate fast food on a daily basis and drank a bunch of energy drinks and diet sodas, as well as fancy Starbucks and Dunkin Donuts coffees.
 I struggled with weight issues.
 I was always up and down, but mostly on the chubby side.
 When I did lose some weight, I was doing it the wrong way and eating things like Lean Cuisine (which I would never eat now).
 Along with the weight issues, I suffered from Irritable Bowel Syndrome (IBS) and pretty severe PMS (pre-menstrual syndrome).

 While I was getting my Bachelor of Science (for Criminal Justice) at Adelphi University, I decided to quit smoking cigarettes as my New Years Resolution for 2012.
 I always knew cigarettes were bad, but I never knew about the effect that food has on our bodies.
 I always just thought it only mattered the amount of calories you ate and how much you weighed.
 I knew about the diseases you could get, but I just thought that was only if you were obese not because of what you were eating.
 A calorie was a calorie in my mind, and the less the better.
 For the criminal justice program I had to take a class called Culture and Society, and in that class we were assigned to read In Defense of Food by Michael Pollan, watched the documentary Food Inc, and were taught about the paleo diet.

-I’m proud to call myself a Nutritional Therapy Consultant!
+I’m proud to call myself a Nutritional Therapy Practitioner!
 I want to spread my knowledge, and help everyone I can to discover paleo and see how much better their lives can be.

-I am also currently studying to become a Certified Holistic Medical Cannabis Practitioner – which is essentially a pharmacist for medical marijuana.
+I am also a Certified Holistic Cannabis Practitioner – which is essentially a pharmacist/consultant for medical marijuana.
 Cannabis has been shown to be helpful for (and has been used by humans for thousands of years) cancer, anxiety, sleeplessness, pain, autism, seizures, menstrual cramps, digestives troubles, and many other issues.
 I’m excited to integrate this new tool into my practice – especially for the clients who live in states where they have easier access to this medicine.